Nature Explorers Day Camps

 Questions?
 Send us a message or call 802.257.5785

-Nature Explorers Winter Camp
+Nature Explorers Winter Camp (Part of Nature Days)

 For children in grades 1 – 5

-During Nature Explorers Winter Camp we will…
+As a part of Nature Days, at Nature Explorers Winter Camp we will…

 • Create snow sculptures and edible art for animals at BEEC and at home.